The Symphonic Garden

 Throughout my life I have had a penchant for ridiculously frilly decor.
 One item in particular stands out as being the source of much delight since childhood: an antique strawberry wrought iron parlor set, featuring a lovely coffee table and two adorable chairs.
 The set had belonged to my great aunt and was passed on to my mother.
 Alas, her style was decidedly unfrilly, and so the treasure was relegated to the basement where I fawned over it and dreamed of the day when I would be a grown-up and it could be mine!

+This set of table and chairs probably dates to the 1940s.
 They are made in the Italian toleware tradition, which became popular in Italy around the 1880s and continued in the United States through the early 1900s.
 Tole painting refers to decorative painting on metal.
 Toleware pieces were generally made of wrought iron twisted into delicate patterns featuring flowers, fruits, or birds.
 The colors were vibrant and the style exceptionally whimsical.
 Today, vintage toleware items remain popular collector items sold at auctions, estate sales, antique stores, and on eBay.

 Restoring antiques often destroys much of their collector value, but that was not a consideration for my improvement project.
 Rather, my goal was to restore the set to its original luster (or better) so that I could enjoy the lovely decor in my home for ever and ever.